 What you may not have imagined are the challenges that might arise if you’re gifted with a strong-willed child.

-Your strong-willed child might climb on top of furniture to get a snack they want, their first word could be an emphatic “no,” and most days you might feel like they’re trying to run the show.
+Your strong-willed toddler might climb on top of furniture to get a snack they want, their first word could be an emphatic “no,” and most days you might feel like they’re trying to run the show.

 Whether you realize your little one is strong-willed in infancy or it takes a bit longer for their strong-willed tendencies to appear, chances are if you’ve got a strong-willed child you’re looking for tips on how to parent them lovingly and effectively.

 A strong-willed child is one that believes in themselves and their own ideas and who often has a plan for exactly how they believe things should go.